hydrusnetwork/hydrus/docs/getting_started_installing.md

         I expect to revisit this question in future versions of Qt and Wayland, and I plan to try a different mpv embedding technique that I know Wayland should support--we'll see if the situation stabilises.

     !!! note "installing mpv"
-        *   You might need to get 'libmpv1' or 'libmpv2' to get mpv working and playing video/audio.
+        *   You might need to get `libmpv1` or `libmpv2` or `mpv-libs` to get mpv working and playing video/audio.
 This is the mpv _library_, not the necessarily the player.
 Check _help->about_ to see if it is available--if not, see if you can get it like so:
-            * `sudo apt install libmpv1` or `sudo apt install libmpv2`
+            * `sudo apt install libmpv1` or `sudo apt install libmpv2`.
+For Fedora you are looking at `sudo dnf install mpv-libs`.
             * Use _options->media_ to set your audio/video/animations to 'show using mpv' once you have it installed.
             * If the `help->about` window provides you an mpv error popup like this:
         ```